KyleKulas/nestbox_cam/raspberry_pi/readme.md

 3. Edit network preferences.
     - Right click on the network icon and choose "Wireless and Wired Network Settings".
-    - Choose the interface and enter appropriate information in the boxes
+    - Choose the interface and enter appropriate information in the boxes:

     ![network_preferences](/images/network_preferences.png)

     **Alternatively:**